YoshiHK/Rhythm-Game-Assistant/Phase 5 - Productionization/safety/README.md

-## Phase 5 — Safety, Legal, and Anti‑Cheat
+## Phase 5 — Safety, Legal, and Anti‑Cheat Layer

 This layer defines **safety, legal, and integrity boundaries** for Phase 5 (Productionization).